Asian shares track Wall Street decline on pandemic jitters

 In other trading Wednesday, the yield on the 10-year Treasury was steady at 0.73%, up from 0.72% late Tuesday.

-Benchmark U.S. crude oil lost 17 cents to $40.03 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil lost 16 cents to $40.04 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 77 cents to $40.20 per barrel on Tuesday.
-Brench crude, the international standard, also gave up 17 cents, to $42.29.
+Brent crude, the international standard, shed 14 cents to $42.31.

 AP Economics Writer Martin Crutsinger contributed.